Dad with dementia’s piano playing is a powerful reminder that music heals

 Paul Harvey?
 Of Rumba Toccata fame?
 I won a music festival with that ?30 years ago, and still bring it out to entertain the family every now and then.
 If so, many thanks— Callux Ragden (@CRagden) June 23, 2019

-Nick later shared a photograph of the original manuscript his father had used to write the song, which is written in the key of G major:
+Nick later shared a photograph of the original manuscript his father had used to write the song.

 We’ve just found this.
 With lyrics by Pete Talman, ‘Where’s The Sunshine?’ was written for an original Imberhorne School (East Grinstead) production in the 1980s when dad was head of music and Pete was head of drama.
 It was a fantastic show.
 I remember it as if it were yesterday. pic.twitter.com/J1E8Gfv3dc— Nick Harvey (@mrnickharvey) June 24, 2019

 Thanks for sharing your father’s performances with us, Nick – we hope he continues to find joy through beautiful music!